StDevRhenz/VotingSystem/README.md

 This project is licensed under the MIT License.

 ## Features
-- **Real-time Voting:** Users can cast votes and see live updates of results.
-- **Mobile-Friendly:** Built with React Native and Expo Go for seamless mobile experience.
+- **Mobile-Friendly:** Built with React Native and Expo Go for seamless mobile experience.results.
-- **Scalable Backend:** Node.js and Express provide a robust backend for managing votes and results.

 ## Future Enhancements
 - **AI Integration:** Plan to integrate AI for advanced analytics and predictions.